Laureana Franco: Awards

 On 1 April 1990, through the recommendation of Cardinal Jaime Sin, Franco received the Pro Ecclesia et Pontifice award from Pope John Paul II for her exemplary service as a lay catechist.

-In 2002, Ka Luring received the Mother Teresa Award, a project of AY Foundation Inc. and the Manila Jaycees, for her work with the poor and needy.
+In 2002, Laureana received the Mother Teresa Award, a project of AY Foundation Inc. and the Manila Jaycees, for her work with the poor and needy.

 Beatification process

+Tomb of the Servant of God Laureana Franco at the Minor Basilica and Archdiocesan Shrine Parish of Saint Anne in Taguig, Philippines.

 On February 26, 2024, Bishop Mylo Hubert Vergara of the Diocese of Pasig announced the opening of the beatification process.
 In July 2024, the Diocese of Pasig received a letter from the Dicastery for the Causes of Saints granting nihil obstat allowing to commence its local inquiry for Franco's cause of beatification.
 The letter of protocol was received by Bishop Mylo Hubert Vergara from the apostolic nuncio Archbishop Charles Brown and his counselor, Msgr.
 Giuseppe Trentadue.

-On August 21, 2024, the diocesan inquiry has been formally opened at the Minor Basilica and Archdiocesan Shrine Parish of St. Anne in Taguig City.
+On August 21, 2024, the diocesan inquiry has been formally opened at the Minor Basilica and Archdiocesan Shrine Parish of Saint Anne in Taguig.
 Members of the tribunal for the said inquiry are Chairman of the Catholic Bishops' Conference of the Philippines (CBCP) Office for the Postulation of the Causes of Saints Laoag Bishop Renato Mayugba, Pasig Diocese Vicar General Fr.
-Orlando Cantillo, and the Rector and Parish Priest of the Minor Basilica and Archdiocesan Shrine Parish of St. Anne.
+Orlando Cantillo, and the Rector and Parish Priest of the Minor Basilica and Archdiocesan Shrine Parish of Saint Anne.

 Meantime, Dr. Erickson Javier, the postulator for the cause of Ka Luring submitted the “supplex libellus” to Bishop Vergara, who created a Historical Commission on Franco’s works and contributions.

+On December 12, 2025, the remains of Laureana were exhumed from Hagonoy Catholic Cemetery and transferred to the Minor Basilica and Archdiocesan Shrine Parish of Saint Anne, also in Taguig.